Improving access to environmental law data

 Pain Points

-What are users’ obstacles to accessing data on EDGI’s platform and interpreting report cards
+What are obstacles to accessing and understanding EDGI's data reports?

 Preferences